Editors Note: Some offers mentioned below are no longer available. View the current offers here.

 This is what has happened under the new rule:

-- As of right now, you can only have one Chase Sapphire branded card per person.
+- As of right now, the official rule is that you can only have one Chase Sapphire branded card per person.

 - If you already have multiple Chase Sapphire Cards (like I do), nothing will happen.
 They won’t close your accounts or anything like that.